When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Simulation Hardware Experiments

 \section{Simulation \& Hardware Experiments}

-We evaluate our framework in both a benchmark simulation task and in robotic hardware with a Franka manipulator.
-In all our experiments, the base policy is an image-conditioned diffusion policy\footnote{Although we focus on diffusion models, our framework can be applied to any base policy that represents a stochastic action distribution and from which diverse action samples can be drawn, e.g., a vision-language-action model.} \cite{chi2024diffusionpolicy} and the world model is Dreamer-v3~\cite{hafner2023mastering}.
-In both simulation and hardware, we call the verifier twice throughout the task; thus $M = 2$, and we perform calibration at this sequence-level.
+We evaluate our framework in both a simulation task and in robotic hardware with a Franka manipulator.
+In all our experiments, the base policy is an image-conditioned diffusion policy\footnote{Although we focus on diffusion models, our framework can be applied to any base policy that represents a stochastic action distribution and from which diverse action samples can be drawn, e.g., a vision-language-action model~\cite{black2024pi_0}.} \cite{chi2024diffusionpolicy} and the world model is Dreamer-v3~\cite{hafner2023mastering}.
+In both simulation and hardware \textbf{PnP Cup} task, we call the verifier twice ($M = 2$) throughout the task and use $M=3$ for \textbf{Insert Block} task.
+We perform calibration at this sequence-level.

-\para{Simulation Setup} We use the Robomimic \cite{robomimic2021} benchmark and study the task of putting the nut on the peg.
-We chose this task because it requires high-precision, but also the human demonstrations in Robomimic exhibit inherent diversity in \textit{how} the nut is be placed on the peg motions (e.g., placed with handle facing left or right).
-We train our low-level diffusion policy with 120 demonstrations, 60 placing with its handle facing left, and the other 60 with the handle facing right.
-We train the world model initially on 600 trajectories: 120 demonstrations, and 480 rollouts from our base policy.
-We also fine-tune the model with 100 additional rollouts from the interleaved policy and world model prediction scheme.
+\para{Simulation Setup} We use the Robomimic \cite{robomimic2021} benchmark, specifically the square nut-on-peg task.
+We chose this task because it requires high-precision and the human Robomimic demonstrations exhibit inherent diversity in \textit{how} the nut is placed on the peg (e.g., handle facing left or right).
+We train our low-level diffusion policy with 120 demonstrations: 60 with the handle facing left and 60 facing right.
+We initially train the world model on 600 trajectories: the 120 demonstrations plus 480 rollouts from our base policy.
+We further fine-tune the model with 100 additional rollouts from the interleaved policy and world model prediction scheme.